-Many believed that after the hard fork the original version of the Ethereum blockchain would dissipate entirely.
+Many believed that after the hard fork, the original version of the Ethereum blockchain would dissipate entirely.
 However, a group of miners continued to mine the original Ethereum blockchain for philosophical and economic reasons.
-On July 20, 2016, the original Ethereum protocol was rebranded as Ethereum Classic, and its native token as ether classic ("ETC"), preserving the untampered transaction history (including The DAO theft).
+On July 20, 2016, the original Ethereum protocol was rebranded as Ethereum Classic, and its native token as ETC, preserving the untampered transaction history (including The DAO theft).
 Following the hard fork of Ethereum, each holder of ETH automatically received an equivalent number of ETC tokens.

-Overview of the Ethereum Network's Operations
+Overview of the Ethereum Classic Network's Operations

-In order to own, transfer or use ETH directly on the Ethereum Network (as opposed to through an intermediary, such as a custodian), a person generally must have internet access to connect to the Ethereum Network.
-ETH transactions may be made directly between end-users without the need for a third-party intermediary.
-To prevent the possibility of double-spending ETH, a user must notify the Ethereum Network of the transaction by broadcasting the transaction data to its network peers.
-The Ethereum Network provides confirmation against double-spending by memorializing every transaction in the Ethereum Blockchain, which is publicly accessible and transparent.
-This memorialization and verification against double-spending is accomplished through the Ethereum Network mining process, which adds "blocks" of data, including recent transaction information, to the Ethereum Blockchain.
+In order to own, transfer or use ETC, directly on the Ethereum Classic Network (as opposed to through an intermediary, such as a custodian), a person generally must have internet access to connect to the Ethereum Classic Network.
+ETC transactions may be made directly between end-users without the need for a third-party intermediary.
+To prevent the possibility of double-spending ETC, a user must notify the Ethereum Classic Network of the transaction by broadcasting the transaction data to its network peers.
+The Ethereum Classic Network provides confirmation against double-spending by memorializing every transaction in the Ethereum Classic Blockchain, which is publicly accessible and transparent.
+This memorialization and verification against double-spending is accomplished through the Ethereum Classic Network mining process, which adds "blocks" of data, including recent transaction information, to the Ethereum Classic Blockchain.

-Brief Description of ETH Transfers
+Brief Description of ETC Transfers

-Prior to engaging in ETH transactions directly on the Ethereum Network, a user generally must first install on its computer or mobile device an Ethereum Network software program that will allow the user to generate a private and public key pair associated with an ETH address, commonly referred to as a "wallet."
-The Ethereum Network software program and the ETH address also enable the user to connect to the Ethereum Network and transfer ETH to, and receive ETH from, other users.
+Prior to engaging in ETC transactions directly on the Ethereum Classic Network, a user generally must first install on its computer or mobile device an Ethereum Classic Network software program that will allow the user to generate a private and public key pair associated with an ETC address, commonly referred to as a "wallet."
+The Ethereum Classic Network software program and the ETC address also enable the user to connect to the Ethereum Classic Network and transfer ETC to and receive ETC from, other users.

-Each Ethereum Network address, or wallet, is associated with a unique "public key" and "private key" pair.
-To receive ETH, the ETH recipient must provide its public key to the party initiating the transfer.
+Each Ethereum Classic Network address, or wallet, is associated with a unique, "public key" and a "private key."
+To receive ETC, the ETC recipient must provide its public key, to the party initiating the transfer.
 This activity is analogous to a recipient for a transaction in U.S. dollars providing a routing address in wire instructions to the payor so that cash may be wired to the recipient's account.
-The payor approves the transfer to the address provided by the recipient by "signing" a transaction that consists of the recipient's public key with the private key of the address from where the payor is transferring the ETH.
-The recipient, however, does not make public or provide to the sender its related private key.
+The payor approves the transfer to the address provided by the recipient by "signing" a transaction that consists of the recipient's public key with the private key of the address from where the payor is transferring the ETC. The recipient, however, does not make public or provide to the sender its related private key.

 Neither the recipient nor the sender reveal their private keys in a transaction, because the private key authorizes access to, and transfer of, the funds in that address to other users.
-Therefore, if a user loses his private key, the user may permanently lose access to the ETH contained in the associated address.
-Likewise, ETH is irretrievably lost if the private key associated with them is deleted and no backup has been made.
-When sending ETH, a user's Ethereum Network software program must validate the transaction with the associated private key.
-The resulting digitally validated transaction is sent by the user's Ethereum Network software program to the Ethereum Network to allow transaction confirmation.
+Therefore, if a user loses his private key, the user may permanently lose access to the ETC contained in the associated address.
+Likewise, ETC is irretrievably lost if the private key associated with them is deleted and no backup has been made.
+When sending ETC, a user's Ethereum Classic Network software program must validate the transaction with the associated private key.
+The resulting digitally validated transaction is sent by the user's Ethereum Classic Network software program to the Ethereum Classic Network to allow transaction confirmation.